dvtate/ideas/README.md

   - maybe like a training simulator
 - Racing game with an elo-system
 - [man vs tree](https://twitter.com/caravanmalice/status/1544819658980659200)
-- economic GSG: you are in control of a city-state in a small world without war
-  - The goal is to conquer the world.
+- trade wargame: you are in control of a country in a small world without war.
+Your goal is to conquer the world.
-  - One must leverage trade surpluses and good industrial policy to win
-  - When a city-state goes bankrupt its territories are auctioned to other cities.
-  - Cities can sell land to neighbors to avert bankruptcy.
-  - Trade agreements, restrictions, tariffs, etc.
-  - Transportation infrastructure, taxes, etc.
-  - Natural resources, pollution, disasters, etc.
-  - banking system? population?
-  - Problem: maybe un dues/starting loan slowly bankrupt afk players?
-  - Problem: lots of stuff to trade irl... can't make game 100% realistic

 ## Hardware?
 - Police Chase Drone that follows cars being chased, attaches to them with a strong magnet then shoots a net that forces the car to stop